Run all tests

 --skip overrides the .only run mode flag.
 If both --skip and --only filters select a test, it gets skipped.

-tstyche --skip internal
+tstyche --skip internal--target

-The list of TypeScript versions to be tested on.
+The range of TypeScript versions test against.

 The following can be specified:

-• minor releases, like 5.2 or 4.9, resolves to the latest version in the serries (for example, 4.9 resolves to version 4.9.5),
+5.6, resolves to the latest version in the series (for example,5.6resolves to version 5.6.3), - patch releases, like

 --update